 The Road of Saint James (El Camino de Santiago) has many traditions.
 In addition to being a pilgrimage route for Christians wanting to visit the tomb of Saint James, many experts believe that pre-Christian people traveled it into the setting sun to the "end of the earth".
 There are also Celtic traditions, Goddess traditions, even traditions having to do with the lost city of Atlantis.
 This intertwining of traditions is one of the most interesting aspects of the Road: there is something there for almost everyone, but not always what people expect at the outset of their journey.
 Pilgrimage lore says that while a pilgrimage of any sort is by nature an intensely personal experience, the best way to complete this journey is in a small group of like-minded people.
-The year 2021 is a holy year on the Camino.
-A Holy Year means that Saint James Day, July 25, falls on a Sunday.
-It is the only time that the Door of Mercy (also known as the Porta Santa) is available to enter the cathedral through.
-There are additional cultural activities and celebrations along the way.
 Maximum group size: 10

 Not included: Travel to and from Madrid, transportation from Santiago back to Madrid at the end of the trip, guide gratuities, beverages, 1 dinner, lunches and travel insurance.
 Most lunches will be at cafes where you can order an empanada/sandwich or eat your own picnic bought the day before.

 This trip is designed for women who are interested in traveling a traditional pilgrimage route on foot, who are able to enjoy walking four to six hours each day on consecutive days and want to experience the community of the Camino de Santiago.
-No previous hiking experience is required.
 The trip is rated 3.
 Prior to beginning the trip, participants should be engaging in aerobic conditioning, such as walking vigorously up hills, jogging, cross country skiing or stair stepping for 30 - 45 minutes at least 3 - 4 times a week.
 Rating: 1 2 4 5.

 This is not a typical hiking trip, although we are hiking every day.
 We are following an historic pilgrimage route and will be observing some of the pilgrimage traditions that have grown up along the Road over the years.
 The route includes a mixture of dirt roads, some paved roads, and some trail.
 In addition to hiking 4 to 6 hours a day, we will feast on local foods, chat with pilgrims from all over the world, and learn the lore and legends of the Road.